markuszoeller/markuszoeller.github.io/_sources/posts/drafts/cross-compilation.rst.txt

 * https://www6.software.ibm.com/developerworks/education/l-cross/l-cross-ltr.pdf
 * create/download a cross-compiler
-* create a C programm and compile it for x86 and s390x (on x86)
+* create a C program and compile it for x86 and s390x (on x86)
 * (optional) compile it for s390x on s390x and do a binary compare?
-* (optional) combile etcd3 for s390x on x86
+* (optional) compile etcd3 for s390x on x86

 .. contents::
     :local: